katsojuna/itcmon/README.md

-# Interoperable Train Control Monitoring software v0.8
+# Interoperable Train Control Monitoring software v0.9

 Also see <https://github.com/katsojuna/itcwatch> for the ITC Watch program.

 To upgrade, copy/unzip the new release, the copy your WIUS subdirectory into the new release folder.
+You may also need to copy over some of your config files such as mcr.json, itcmon.json, etc.

+Updates since v0.8:
+  - itcmon now supports milepost entries like "MP":"CP42" for each WIU and lets you sort on that column
+  - igw has many bug fixes, should fix hanging problem, rewrote how auth protocol works (if you were using this you need to update both ends of any igw connections)
+  - mcr will now look for channel# to frequencies in channels.json (if not there will revert to built-in table)
+  - i2a optional arg "-a" will convert matching and opposing signals that are both not stops to both being stops, possibly useful for ABS signals.  without this option it won't change anything.

 Updates since v0.7:
   - mcr and s2p updated with improved signal processing code